How to Extract Text from a PDF

 Acrobat's text extraction generally handles multi-column layouts and tables better than browser-based tools, though the results still depend on the PDF's structure.

 PDF does not store text in reading order.
 Text is stored as a series of positioned drawing instructions — "draw this character at coordinate (x, y)."
-When extracting text, a tool has to reconstruct reading order from those positions, which works well for single-column documents but breaks down for:
+When extracting text, a tool has to reconstruct reading order from those positions.
+This works well for single-column documents but breaks down for complex layouts.
+I extracted a two-column academic paper once and got alternating lines from each column — technically correct positionally, but completely unreadable as prose.
+The breakdown is most visible with:

 - Multi-column layouts — the columns may extract as alternating lines rather than column by column.